anywhichway/benchtest/README.md

 after(benchtest.report);
 ```

-Add a `#` to the end of each unit test name you wish to benchmark.
+Add a `#` to the end of each unit test name you wish to benchmark or use the opiton `all:true`.
 See the API section for details on cofiguration options for `benchtest`.

 ## Browser